 Stop 8 is 411 feet from stop 7.
 Follow the trail through the meadow and into a small forest.
 Along the way to stop 8, there is one more type of tree to explore.
 Look for trees with striped green trunks.
-These are striped maples sometimes called moosewood.
-In summer they have very large maple leaves.
+These are striped maples, sometimes called moosewood.
+In Summer, they have very large leaves with 3 lobes and a heart shaped or rounded base.
 Striped maple is an understory tree that does well in the shade of larger trees.
-They typically are found at higher elevations than here, for example, in the Berkshire Mountains of Massachusetts.
+They are typically found at higher elevations than here, for example in the Berkshire Mountains of Massachusetts.
 However, the family that lived at Habitat planted some striped maples here many years ago and they have done just fine.

 The marker for stop 8 is located ahead at the greenhouse.

-Stop 8: Greenhouse
+8 Greenhouse